theantigone/ai_agent-python-bootdev/README.md

 A guided project from [boot.dev](https://www.boot.dev/courses/build-ai-agent-python) featuring an AI Agent in Python

 ## Prerequisites

+- Python 3.10+ installed
+- The [uv](https://github.com/astral-sh/uv) project/package manager ([installation docs](https://docs.astral.sh/uv/getting-started/installation/))
+- Access to a Unix-like shell (e.g., `zsh` or `bash`)

+## Learning Goals

+The learning goals of this project are as follows:

+1. Get an introduction to multi-directory Python projects.
+2. Understand how the AI tools actually work under the hood.
+3. Practice Python and functional programming skills.

+## Installation

 1. Open your terminal, then copy-paste this command to clone this project (download this project) to your computer: